 - The most technical pioneers of hard rock and heavy metal;

 - The globe's loudest band of the 70s, officially listed in the 1975 Guinness Book of World Records.

 Anything else for number 1?

-The band had the best keyboard player (Jon Lord) and best guitarist (Ritchie Blackmore) plus a great drummer (Ian Paice).
-They have the all time best riff in Smoke On The Water and the 2 most underrated rock songs of all time, Space Truckin' and Highway Star.
+The band had the best keyboard player (Jon Lord) and best guitarist (Ritchie Blackmore), plus a great drummer (Ian Paice).
+They have the all-time best riff in Smoke On The Water and the two most underrated rock songs of all time, Space Truckin' and Highway Star.
 And I am not even a hard rock fan, I just like great music.
 Even if you are not a Deep Purple fan, you cannot argue with the facts.

-If anyone says that Rush is not one of the top ten rock bands of 70s they obviously have not listened to any of their songs from that decade.
-Both their self titled debut album and BOTH of their live albums are examples of rock in its purest form.
-These, along with their rock epics 2112 and Cygnus x-1 place them top 10 on any rock list.
+If anyone says that Rush is not one of the top ten rock bands of the '70s, they obviously have not listened to any of their songs from that decade.
+Both their self-titled debut album and both of their live albums are examples of rock in its purest form.
+These, along with their rock epics 2112 and Cygnus X-1, place them top 10 on any rock list.